tock/tock/doc/ExternalDependencies.md

 dependencies the crate introduces the more likely it is to be accepted.
 There is no set threshold, instead this is evaluated on a case-by-case basis.

 ### Board-Specific External Dependencies

-As board crates (i.e. crates in the `boards/` directory) are generally regarded as use-case specific, managed by specific board maintainers, and audited by the specific board maintainers, Tock is more flexible with including external dependencies in board crates.
+As board crates are generally regarded as use-case specific, managed by specific chip and board maintainers, and audited by those maintainers, Tock is more flexible with including external dependencies in those crates.

 Examples of when a board may want to use an external library: